 - They make an offer to you that is less than what you think is fair.

-- Say your eye injury wasn't a result of the auto accident, or that there is no physical evidence to support your injury claim.
+- Say your eye injury wasn't a result of the car accident, or that there is no physical evidence to support your injury claim.

 If any of the above happens, you NEED to speak to a lawyer as soon as possible to protect your claim.